CarlosLevir/GitHub-Searcher-ReactJs/README.md

 ## Installation

-Just clone the project if you want to make yours based on this template.
+Clone the project if you want to make yours based on this template.

 ```
 https://github.com/CarlosLevir/GitHub-Searcher.git